-All through college I never saw myself as an obese person, even though I knew I was fat.
-I wanted to enjoy life and be like everyone else.
+I stayed obese for a long time.
+All through college I hovered around 300 lbs.
+I was ashamed of who I was and felt guilty that I wasn’t able to be a “normal eater”.
 It wasn’t fair that I was fat and had to be on a diet.
-Compulsive eating served a purpose for me and I wasn’t ready to give up being that way.
+Compulsive eating served a purpose for me and for a long time and I wasn’t ready to give up being that way.
 I loved food and it gave me comfort.
 I didn’t realize at the time that by being obese I was hiding from the world.

-When I was a Sophomore in college my father was diagnosed with a brain tumor.
+When I was a sophomore in college my father was diagnosed with a brain tumor.
 He lived with his tumor for 4 years.
 He stayed strong and positive.
 He was willing to fight and try everything in order to live.
 After many brain operations, radiation, and aggressive chemotherapy the tumor took over.
 He died on October 11, 2002.
 This was my wake up call.